limlei2/LimsAIToolbox/README.md

 ## Running the Full Application

 To run the full application, you need both the backend and frontend running simultaneously.
-Follow these steps:

 Once both applications are running, you can access the full application by navigating to `http://localhost:4200` in your web browser.